Monday, July 21, 2025

 I worked very hard on my last day.
 I did more than what was ever required.
 I did not leave until the manager said all was well.
 He smiled.
 He shook my hand and swore that if I ever needed him for anything, he would help.
 There was nothing he could do for me… but I knew he meant what he said.
 I was glad I did what I did for him.

 I did what I did twenty-four years ago.
 It did not change the world.
 It meant nothing in the grand scheme of things.
-It give one man peace, however.
+It gave one man peace, however.
 Rather than say “Peace be with you” and leave him to his fate, I acted instead.
 It was not what I wanted to do… and I had every right to do what I want… but I am what I am.